 Lastly, it should be noted that better oversight of licensing is in order as previous audit reports have commented on an apparent lack of ownership over this function, as various recommendations have not been responded to.
-The Office of the City Auditor hopes that going forward the administration will work closer with the Office of the City Auditor and communicate its thought and suggestions on how it plans to address audit recommendations.
-The new administration that came into office in January, 2010, will offer a fresh opportunity for improvement that can enhance the city's licensing function.
+The Office of the City Auditor hopes that going forward the administration will work closer with the Office of the City Auditor and communicate its thoughts and suggestions on how it plans to address audit recommendations.